Sanghamitta: Bodhi tree and celebrations

 The planting of the Bodhi Tree was a grand ceremony performed by the king himself with assistance from the nobles of Kājaragāma, Candanagāma and Tivakka, in the presence of Sangamitta and her brother Mahindra.
-The tree took eight roots, yielded fruits and seeds.
-As fresh eight saplings emerged, they were moved and planted at Jambukola (present Colombogaon in north Sri Lanka), in the village of Tivakka, at Thūpārāmā, at Issaramanārāma, in the court of the Pathamacetiya, in Cetiyagiri, in Kājaragāma and in Candanagāma.
+The tree took eight roots and yielded fruits and seeds.
+As fresh eight saplings emerged, they were moved and planted at Jambukola (present Colombogaon in north Sri Lanka), in the village of Tivakka, at Thūpārāmā, at Issaramanārāma, in the court of the Pathamacetiya, in Cetiyagiri, in Kājaragāma and Candanagāma.

-The tree, as it stands, is on raised mound.
+The tree, as it stands, is on a raised mound.
 In 1907, it was 32 ft in height with 8.17 ft in girth.
-Th tree and the shrine have been built around a compound wall measuring 61 ft x 57 ft and 21 ft in height, primarily to protect the tree and the shrine built around it.
+The tree and the shrine have been built around a compound wall measuring 61 ft x 57 ft and 21 ft in height, primarily to protect the tree and the shrine built around it.
 Ten more trees of the same species are also seen within precincts of the enclosure.
-A damaged Buddha statue made in bricks (attributed its creation during Tissa's rule) is a marker to locate the main Bodhi-Tree here.
+A damaged Buddha statue made of bricks (attributed to its creation during Tissa's rule) is a marker to locate the main Bodhi Tree here.
 32 more saplings, from four other fruits, were also planted in the near vicinity.

-The Bodhi-Tree at Anuradhapura was well tended by successive royal family members of Sri Lanka over the centuries, so much so that a village near Anurādhapura was also earmarked to provide for maintenance of the tree.
+The Bodhi Tree at Anuradhapura was well tended by successive royal family members of Sri Lanka over the centuries, so much so that a village near Anurādhapura was also earmarked to provide for the maintenance of the tree.